 This Peru honeymoon package is a specially planned unique romantic Peruvian getaway.
 Beginning in Lima, it also includes the travel, accomodation and experience of the magical Machu Picchu, Sacred Valley and Cusco Area high in the Andes mountains.
 Your honeymoon includes luxury accomodation. beautiful Peruvian beaches with lots of fun activities, comfortable travel in private car, guided tours and discovery tours of Cusco, the Sacred Valley of the Incas, Machu Picchu.
 The scenery is some of the most diverse and beautiful in the world.
-Your Peru Honeymoon will be an unforgettable beginning to your life together.
-Time to relax on this travel package and time to explore this unique culture and history through the silent voices of the monoliths and hundreds of Inca ruins including Machu Picchu, one of the Seven Wonders of the World.
+Any of our Peru honeymoon packages would be an unforgettable beginning to your life together.
+Time to relax on this Machu Picchu honeymoon packages and time to explore this unique culture and history through the silent voices of the monoliths and hundreds of Inca ruins including Machu Picchu, one of the Seven Wonders of the World.

-Let the scenery,atmosphere, music, people and delicious food wow your special Peru honeymoon.
+Let the scenery,atmosphere, music, people and delicious food wow your Peru honeymoon.

 Day 01: Lima

 Day 03: Sacred Valley of the Incas

 Day 04: Machu Picchu

 Day 06: Cusco

 Crew: Tierras Vivas Representatives in Lima, Cusco and professional local bilingual Tour Guides